A brief history of computers

 Photo: Computers aren't what they used to be: they're much less noticeable because they're much more seamlessly integrated into everyday life.
 Some are "embedded" into household gadgets like coffee makers or televisions.
 Others travel round in our pockets in our smartphones—essentially pocket computers that we can program simply by downloading "apps" (applications).

 Today, the best known WAN is the Internet—a global network of individual computers and LANs that links up hundreds of millions of people.
 The history of the Internet is another story, but it began in the 1960s when four American universities launched a project to connect their computer systems together to make the first WAN.
 Later, with funding for the Department of Defense, that network became a bigger project called ARPANET (Advanced Research Projects Agency Network).
 In the mid-1980s, the US National Science Foundation (NSF) launched its own WAN called NSFNET.
 The convergence of all these networks produced what we now call the Internet later in the 1980s.
 Shortly afterward, the power of networking gave British computer programmer Tim Berners-Lee (1955–) his big idea: to combine the power of computer networks with the information-sharing idea Vannevar Bush had proposed in 1945.
-Thus, was born the World Wide Web—an easy way of sharing information over a computer network.
+Thus, was born the World Wide Web—an easy way of sharing information over a computer network, which made possible the modern age of cloud computing (where anyone can access vast computing power over the Internet without having to worry about where or how their data is processed).
 It's Tim Berners-Lee's invention that brings you this potted history of computing today!